Zohar Argov: Death

 In the early morning hours of July 23, 1987, Argov, his brother, and another man entered the Magen David Adom station in Rishon LeZion and demanded drugs.
 Shortly afterward, Argov was arrested on suspicion of stealing the purse of a doctor in the area, but was released after it was determined he had nothing to do with the theft.
-During his release from the police station, Argov stole a pistol that was lying on a desk.
+During his release from police custody, Argov stole a pistol that was lying on a desk.
 After an extensive manhunt, he was arrested with the pistol in his possession, convicted, and sentenced to one month in prison, which was extended to six months upon appeal.

 Three weeks before he was due to be released, Argov was granted a furlough to allow him to go home.
 He initially stayed in the home of singer Yishai Levi in Holon before he and Levi's girlfriend and future wife, Iris Gabbay, stayed alone at Argov's mother's house in Rishon LeZion.
 Afterwards, Gabbay filed a police complaint claiming that Argov had attempted to rape her.
-Upon returning to prison, Argov was arrested and taken to a police station in Rishon LeZion for interrogation.
+Upon returning to prison, Argov was arrested and taken to a police precinct in Rishon LeZion for interrogation.

 On November 6, 1987, Argov died in his cell in an apparent suicide by hanging.
 He was 32.
 He was found dead at 4:00 AM, hanging from strips torn from a blanket wrapped around his neck.
 Chief Superintendent Aharon Tal, who was appointed to investigate Argov's death, concluded that Argov had not intentionally committed suicide, but rather wanted to make it appear as if he was attempting suicide to get concessions from the guards.
-He had died after the strips had tightened around his neck and he was unable to save himself due to the effects of drugs he had taken.
+He died after the strips had tightened around his neck and he was unable to save himself due to the effects of drugs he had taken.